rajat965ng/techdown2k19/README.md

 ## REST  apis for common CRUD operations

 ### Tools
-> stretchr/testify : For unit testing
+> stretchr/testify : For unit testing \
+> gin-gonic/gin : Gin is a HTTP web framework written in Go for writing controller layer.

 ### Steps to create build
 > cd mvc/ \